 Like other biological macromolecules such as polysaccharides and nucleic acids, proteins are essential parts of organisms and participate in every process within cells.
 Many proteins are enzymes that catalyze biochemical reactions and are vital to metabolism.
 Proteins also have structural or mechanical functions, such as actin and myosin in muscle and the proteins in the cytoskeleton, which form a system of scaffolding that maintains cell shape.
 Other proteins are important in cell signaling, immune responses, cell adhesion, and the cell cycle.
 Proteins are also necessary in animals' diets, since animals cannot synthesize all the amino acids they need and must obtain essential amino acids from food.
 Through the process of digestion, animals break down ingested protein into free amino acids that are then used in metabolism.

-Greek word πρώτειος (proteios) "primary".
+The word protein comes from the Greek word πρώτειος (proteios) "primary".
 Proteins were first described and named by the Swedish chemist Jöns Jakob Berzelius in 1838.
 However, the central role of proteins in living organisms was not fully appreciated until 1926, when James B. Sumner showed that the enzyme urease was a protein.[3]
 The first protein to be sequenced was insulin, by Frederick Sanger, who won the Nobel Prize for this achievement in 1958.
 The first protein structures to be solved were hemoglobin and myoglobin, by Max Perutz and Sir John Cowdery Kendrew, respectively, in 1958.[4][5]
 The three-dimensional structures of both proteins were first determined by x-ray diffraction analysis; Perutz and Kendrew shared the 1962 Nobel Prize in Chemistry for these discoveries.

 Saturday, January 28, 2006